ctkjose/v-book/src/en/functions.md

 }
 ```

-Apple
-:   Pomaceous fruit of plants of the genus Malus in
-    the family Rosaceae.
-:   An American computer company.

-Orange
-:   The fruit of an evergreen tree of the genus Citrus.

 ## Hoisting

 Unlike C and other languages in V all declarations are *hoisted*, which allows functions to be used in your code before their declaration.